June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 To install ArcPro on your own computer:

 If you have a Mac or Linux computer, you will first have to set up a Windows partition.
 You can [follow these instructions](https://support.apple.com/en-ca/HT201468) **Unfortunately we cannot provide any support for this step of the installation.**
-* Check that your computer meets the system requirements for ArcPro using this link  (Links to an external site.).
+* Check that your computer meets the system requirements for ArcPro using [this link](http://www.systemrequirementslab.com/Client/Standard/?apikey=50F41142-39B0-4061-97C2-BA7B7FE43D0E&refid=1186&item=12433).
-* Head to http://gis.ubc.ca/software/ Links to an external site. to purchase, ArcGIS.
+* [Head to](http://gis.ubc.ca/software/) to purchase, ArcGIS.
 Important Note: ArcGIS Pro is not yet available for download directly from this site, only ArcMap.
 Once you make the purchase, email your receipt to Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you a link to download ArcPro.

 To use Geography computer lab machines:

 You will receive an account to access the Geography computer labs through Canvas.
-You must [pay the lab fee](insert link) by ... insert deadline ... or your account will be locked.
+You must [pay the lab fee](http://geog-epayment.sites.olt.ubc.ca/fees/geoglab-fees/) by ... insert deadline ... or your account will be locked.
 After you pay the fee, email Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you your geography lab logon credentials.

-If you need to remotely access lab computers, follow these instructions (insert link to document).
+If you need to remotely access lab computers, follow [these instructions](RemoteDesktop.pdf).

 Information about the Geography Computer Labs can be found [here](https://geog.ubc.ca/undergraduate/study-resources/).
 In particular, please refer the lab schedule and refrain from remotely logging into the lab computers while other courses are holding lab sessions.